Jackda1917/auguststorm/README.md

 • GER AI more likely to attack Persia and Iraq

 Land Combat
+• Grand Land Offensive system : one Army Group get a strong combat bonus for a limited time.
 • Winter countries (FIN, SOV, NOR, SWE) fight better than their opponents in winter: temperatures checked for every combats.
+• Balanced terrain modifiers to be more realistic
+• Added Winter Equipment for (FIN, NOR, SWE, CAN and by focus to SOV)
+• Harsher weather effects
 • Some combat tactics won’t trigger in inappropriate terrains (fe: no more Blitz in mountains nor swamps)
 • Armour related combat events more difficult to trigger (see above), but also far more decisive when effective

 Balance and Gameplay
 • Base combat width increased (80 to 100)
+• Grand Land Offensive, Grand Air Offensive, Grand Air-Naval Offensive
 • Improved laws (to suit historical plausibility and realism)
 • Research slots scaled with 1936 country's GDP and relative industrial/economical power
 • Improved OOBs